 The Nash action is written as

-We can see straightaway that no term linear in Ricci scalar is in the action, i.e., the standard Einstein-Hilbert part is switched off.
-Also, the coefficients of the two quadratic terms are different from those involved in Lovelock invariants.
+We can see straightaway that there is no term linear in Ricci scalar in the action, i.e., the standard Einstein-Hilbert part is switched off.
 The field equations are derived by taking a metric variation and written as

-which will henceforth be regarded as the Nash equations.
-The $\Box$ is the d'Alembertian and $G^{\mu \nu} = R^{\mu \nu} - \frac{1}{2} g^{\mu \nu} R$ is the standard Einstein tensor.
-Finding motivations from the writings of Nash \cite{Nash_lec}, we take it forward that any solution of vacuum Einstein equations is a solution of these equations and at the same time they can provide for a wider variety of solutions, describing motions in a gravitational field.
-We take a spatially flat FRW spacetime as